leethomason/OpenSaber/readme.md

 There are 2 working sabers on the OpenSaber design.
 A SaberZ case and an UltraSabers case.
 Version numbers don't help much - I'm just trying to keep master current - but where it comes up, this is the V3 platform which uses the V5 circuits.
-(Sorry for the incosistent versioning scheme.)
+(It's an incosistent versioning scheme.)

 - Based on Teensy 3.2 microcontroller.